 Negari had paid $25,000 for the application fee alone.
 His company, XYZ.COM LLC (later 1.111B Registry), had no registrar partnerships, no marketing budget comparable to Google's .app or Amazon's .aws, and no built-in customer base.
 The thesis was simple: .xyz was the last three letters of the alphabet, universal, linguistically neutral, and available for $1.

-Eleven years later, .xyz has 45 million entries in our dataset — making it the 4th largest gTLD on Earth, behind only .com, .net, and .org.
-It is larger than .cn (China), .uk (United Kingdom), and .br (Brazil).
+Eleven years later, .xyz has 50.6 million observed hostnames in our dataset — making it the 4th-largest gTLD on Earth, behind only .com, .net, and .org.
+It is larger than the United Kingdom's .uk and level with Brazil's .br, though China's .cn has now edged just ahead of it.
 It is the only new gTLD ever to crack the top ranks.
-Of the 1,200+ extensions launched in the new gTLD program, .xyz alone accounts for more registrations than the next four new gTLDs combined.
+Of the 1,200+ extensions launched in the new gTLD program, .xyz alone holds 15.9% of all post-2012 new-gTLD hostnames — more than the next two new gTLDs combined.

-We parsed all 44,965,098 entries in the .xyz dataset file, categorized by subdomain depth, naming pattern, and infrastructure role, and cross-referenced with ICANN registry reports and industry data.
+We parsed all 50,604,376 hostnames in the .xyz namespace, categorized by subdomain depth, naming pattern, and infrastructure role, cross-referenced with ICANN registry reports and industry data, and then ran a fresh A-record crawl to test how much of it is actually live.

 The Data

-DomainsProject continuously crawls and indexes domains across every delegated TLD in the IANA root zone.
-For this analysis, we parsed the full .xyz dataset file — all 44,965,098 lines — and categorized every entry by subdomain depth, naming pattern, and keyword frequency.
+DomainsProject continuously crawls and indexes hostnames across every delegated TLD in the IANA root zone.
+For this analysis, we parsed the full .xyz namespace — all 50,604,376 observed hostnames — and categorized every entry by subdomain depth, naming pattern, and keyword frequency.

 | Category | Count | Coverage |